 No. Illinois does not use standard or itemized deductions in arriving at your taxable income.
-Instead, an exemption of $2,375 is allowed for Single, Head of Household, and Married Filing Separately filers; and $4,850 for those who are Married Filing Jointly.
+Instead, an exemption of $2,425 is allowed for Single, Head of Household, and Married Filing Separately filers; and $4,850 for those who are Married Filing Jointly.

 Married filing Joint taxpayers whose federal AGI is more than $500,000 do not qualify for the exemption allowance.
 Married Filing Separate, Single, Head of Household or Widowed taxpayers whose federal AGI is more than $250,000 do not qualify for an exemption allowance.

 To make manual subtraction entries into the Illinois return: